After a fire destroyed his life’s work, an artist renews quest to paint Torah

 “They opened my subconscious and superconscious mind,” Raanan said, his eyes bright.
 “It transported me to a different world.”

 After graduating from art school, Raanan embarked on an around-the-world trip.
-On his way to the Far East, he stopped in Israel.
+He stopped in Israel.

 “For the first time in my life I came into contact with people who were as passionate about the Torah and commandments as I was about art, and it was inspiring,” he said.

-Raanan spent the first half of every day studying Jewish texts and the second half doing artwork.
+Raanan spent the first half of every day studying Jewish texts and the second half making art.
 At first he depicted landscapes, realistic scenes from synagogues and portraits of the large ultra-Orthodox families he saw in the park.
 Gradually his style became less literal.

 “For the past 25 to 30 years, I’ve been a contemporary biblical expressionist,” he said.